-restricted to access only a particular virtual hosts root folder (/var/www/) the anonymous FTP hierarchy (/home/ftp) access to all of the virtual hosts root folders all of the iTools directories, including the anonymous FTP hierarchy to FTP only.
-However, the system user password will be synchronized to be the same as defined in the iTools user database.
+- Restricted to access only a particular virtual hosts root folder (/var/www/) - The anonymous FTP hierarchy (/home/ftp) - Access to all of the virtual hosts root folders - All of the iTools directories, including the anonymous FTP hierarchy databases are not changed to FTP only.
+However, the system user password and home directory will be synchronized to be the same as defined in the iTools user database; be careful when adding FTP users with the same name as a system user.